 Cyberlearning in STEM Education

 Phrases like “Text me” and “Google it” are a part of our everyday vernacular.
-Though simple, the phrases speak to a greater reality—the use of computing and high-speed communications technology is ubiquitous.
+Though simple, the phrases speak to a greater reality—the ubiquitous use of computing and high-speed communications technology.
 The pervasive use of networked technology provides a venue to untapped opportunities for innovative approaches to teaching, learning, research, and administration in undergraduate science, technology, engineering, and mathematics (STEM) education.
 The NSF Taskforce on Cyberlearning defines cyberlearning as “the use of networked computing and communications technologies to support learning” (2008, p5).
-Activities associated with thread of research reveal some of the ways in which cyberlearning is being used to advance STEM education
+Activities associated with thread of research reveal some of the ways in which cyberlearning (namely technology enabling experiences in artificial reality) is being used to advance STEM education.

 Impact in Engineering Education

 The search for ways to characterize, document, trace, measure, and increase the impact of engineering education research and innovations (EER&I) has become increasingly more important.
 There are at least four factors driving this collection of activity within our community: 1) the desire to realize transformative change in STEM education; 2) ongoing efforts to bridge the disconnect between research and practice in engineering education; 3) the need to adequately respond to calls for greater transparency and accountability of research expenditures; and 4) the dearth of scholarship on impact contributes to a lack of understanding.
 Activities associated with thread of research reveal a Mixed Methods approach to addressing this need.